Practical Tips for Packing Light for your Cruise

 - Heels or dressy shoes for evening in black or neutral

 - for airplane, evenings in dining room and on excursions

 - Cardigan or lightweight sweater – neutral color

 - 1-2 cover ups

-- wristlet clutch/wallet (for evenings on the ship)
+- evening bag, clutch or wristlet (for evenings on the ship)

 Tip: Consider the materials of your clothing when you pack or prepare for your cruise.
 The more outfits that are light in fabric and tend not to wrinkle, the better!

 Cruise line dress codes have relaxed over the years and overall, cruises are less dressy than a few years ago.
 However, there are still rules in place, so you do want to know what’s expected.

 Generally, cruise days are “resort casual”, while dress codes apply to the Main Dining Room in the evening.